-While the need is great, studies have shown the impact of adequate housing support to be significant: people with IDD who live in dispersed housing have wider social support systems, live more active lifestyles, and experience better quality of life outcomes.
+Adults with IDD seek the same quality of life we all want.
+In fact, nearly 80% expressed wanting their own house or apartment.
+Plus, studies have also shown that people with IDD who live in dispersed housing, rather than in a large group setting, have wider social support systems, live more active lifestyles, and experience better quality of life outcomes.

 The Campbell Center’s three licensed residential homes are located in a prime Glendale neighborhood.
 We provide 24-hour supervision and support in a family-like, small-group setting.
 Our passionate, care-giving staff maintain a cozy home feel while reinforcing both independent living skills and cooperation.
 Residents learn to meet their own personal needs through problem-solving and effective communication, while sharing many of the duties essential to maintaining their home, such as cleaning, laundry, and cooking.

-The Campbell Center is looking to expand its residential options to create more opportunities for person-centered care.
-Our goal is to create a broad range of affordable, accessible and appropriate options to house more adults with IDD and to invest in our facilities and capacity to provide a continuum of care throughout our Associates’ lives.
+The Campbell Center is looking to expand its residential options to create a spectrum of opportunities for person-centered care throughout our Associates’ lives.